-When planned in the 18th century, it was the centre piece of the town planning commissioned by the Marshall Belle-Isle and his successor the Marshall d’Estrées.
+When planned in the 18th century, it was the centrepiece of the town planning commissioned by Marshall Belle-Isle and his successor the Marshall d’Estrées.

 It followed the orders given by King Louis XV to create a square in Metz where all the powers (executive, legislative and judiciary) would be concentrated.

-The place d’Armes was created between the 1750 and 1770 with the dismantlement of a church and a cloister adjacent to the Cathedral.
+The Place d’Armes was created between 1750 and 1770 with the dismantlement of a church and a cloister adjacent to the Cathedral.